IBIZ District Program Requirements

-The program currently supports 8 IBIZ Districts, representing more than 600 locally-owned businesses:
+The program currently supports nine IBIZ Districts, representing nearly 700 locally-owned businesses:

 Airport Boulevard IBIZ District (Airport Blvd. from I-35 to 2222)

-East Cesar Chavez IBIZ District (East Cesar Chavez from I-35 to 183)
+East Cesar Chavez IBIZ District (East Cesar Chavez, I-35 to Pleasant Valley)

 East End IBIZ District (East 11th Street from Branch to Angelina)

-East Sixth IBIZ District (East Sixth from IH 35 to Comal)
+East Sixth IBIZ District (East Sixth from I 35 to Comal)